 Depending on the lab, you might wish to divide a lab report into multiple selfcontained sub-sections with its own objectives, data, analysis, and conclusions.
-All circuits should be fully documented with component values.
-The lab reports should be written using a word processor on a MAC or PC.
+All circuits should be fully documented with measured component values (not the values written on the boxes that you picked the components from).
+There is no need to list the equipment used since all students use similar equipment.
+The lab reports should be written using a word processor.
 A well-written report and logbook will be a valuable reference for future work in electronics and instrumentation.
 You should feel free to consult with your classmates while doing the lab.
 However, I expect each student to build his/her own circuits and prepare his/her own lab report.